Billmate/woocommerce/README.md

 ##Changelog

 ###1.23.2 (2015-01-30)
-* Fix - Fixed a bug that if you enterd a matching adress, the verification of the adress popup still appeared.
+* Fix - Fixed a bug that if you entered a matching adress, the verification of the adress popup still appeared.

 ###1.23.1 (2015-01-19)